alicolville/meal-tracker/docs/index.md

 Meal Tracker is an easy to use [WordPress Plugin](https://wordpress.org/plugins/meal-tracker/) that allows registered users of your website to track daily meals, calories and macronutrients.

-The plugin is available in a [Free](https://wordpress.org/plugins/meal-tracker/) and [Premium]https://shop.yeken.uk/product/meal-tracker-premium/) versions.
+The plugin is available in a [Free](https://wordpress.org/plugins/meal-tracker/) and [Premium](https://shop.yeken.uk/product/meal-tracker-premium/) versions.
 This documentation will help you to set up Meal Tracker to suit your business.

 ## Features

-For a detailed list of all Weight Tracker features, please read the [read our features guide]({{ site.baseurl}}/features.html).
+For a detailed list of all Meal Tracker features, please read the [read our features guide]({{ site.baseurl}}/features.html).
 We also offer a free trial of the Premium version, [get your free trial now](https://shop.yeken.uk/get-a-trial-license/).

 ## Getting Started